On the asymptotics of dimers on tori: Finite-size correction to the torus partition function

-From \eqref{e:ell.diff.by.one}, two of the signs above are $+1$ while the other two are $-1$.
-If $z_0\in\R$ or $w_0\in\R$, the argument principle can be used only to determine three of the four signs, but the fourth is then also determined since the product of the signs must be $+1$.
+If instead $z_0\in\R$ or $w_0\in\R$, the argument principle can be used only to determine three of the four signs, but the fourth is then also determined since the product of the signs must be $+1$.
 Thus it must always be the case that $Q$ has the same sign at three points in $\set{\pm1}^2$, and takes the opposite sign at the last point.
-This contradicts our previous observation unless the $Q^{\ttr\tts}_+$ are all positive. \epf \elem
+Therefore $Q_+^{\ttr\tts}= (-1)^{\ttr\tts}Q( -(-1)^\ttr,-(-1)^\tts )$ is positive at an even number of points.
+Together with \eqref{eq:sign-Q} this implies that the $Q^{\ttr\tts}_+$ are all positive. \epf \elem